 CASE SUMMARY

-On December 30, 2021 the Republican members of the New Jersey Redistricting Commission filed a lawsuit against the Redistricting Commission, its independent member, and its Democratic members challenging the Commission's adopted congressional redistricting plan as violating the U.S. and New Jersey Constitutions.
-Plaintiffs claims arose out of the independent Commissioner's tie-breaking decision to adopt the Democratic Commissioners' proposed congressional redistricting plan on the basis that "fairness" required him to do so because the Republicans' map was selected during the last redistricting cycle.
-The plaintiffs first asserted this decision was subject to judicial review and should be set aside as an "arbitrary, capricious, and unreasonable vote and reasoning."
-Additionally, they alleged this decision adopting a congressional map that would "classify and bind" New Jersey voters for the next ten years on the basis of such an unreasonable and unsupported rationale also violated the New Jersey Constitution and U.S. Constitution's equal protection and due process guarantees.
-The plaintiffs sought a court order vacating the Commission's adoption of the congressional plan, an order remanding the congressional redistricting process to the Commission for further proceedings, and an order enjoining the Secretary of State from using the adopted plan in any future elections.
+On December 30, 2021, the Republican members of New Jersey’s Redistricting Commission filed a lawsuit in the state Supreme Court against the Commission and its Democratic and Independent members challenging the Commission’s adopted congressional redistricting plan as violating the U.S. and New Jersey Constitutions.
+Plaintiffs alleged the Independent Commissioner’s tie-breaking decision to adopt the Democrat Commissioner’s plan out of “fairness” since the Republicans’ plan was selected the prior cycle was “arbitrary, capricious, and unreasonable.”
+They also argued this decision would “classify and bind” New Jersey voters for the next decade based on an unsupported rationale in violation of the U.S. and state constitutions’ equal protection and due process guarantees.
+They sought a court order vacating the Commission’s plan adoption, an injunction barring the plan from use in future elections, and a court order remanding the congressional redistricting process back to the Commission for further proceedings.

-On February 3, 2022 the New Jersey Supreme Court issued an order dismissing the plaintiffs' complaint for failing to state a claim.
-The Court explained its authority over challenges to redistricting plans is limited to reviewing whether the plan itself is unlawful or the result of invidious discrimination, neither of which the plaintiffs alleged here.
+• On February 3, 2022, the Court dismissed the complaint for failure to state a claim.
+The Court explained its authority over redistricting plan challenges is limited to whether the plan itself is unlawful or results from invidious discrimination, neither of which was alleged here.

 CASE LIBRARY